 Middle Eastern food is my all time favourite and if you’re a fan too, then you are going to fall in love with Delicatessen in Hampstead, a phenomenal restaurant on Rosslyn Hill that serves up the most mind blowing dishes inspired by rich, middle eastern culinary culture.
 The food will feed your soul and you’ll love the warm buzzy atmosphere and superb service.
 To be honest, there isn’t much not to love about this special little restaurant.
-Let’s dive in in…
+Which reminds me, one of my friends is currently in the process of opening a Mediterranean restaurant as a Shawarma Press franchisee.
+I cannot wait to hear all about it next time I see her.
+Anyway, let’s dive in…

 The man behind the Middle Eastern magic is Israeli-born executive chef, Or Golan, who has worked in some of Tel Aviv’s top restaurants and was also Yotam Ottolenghi’s head chef for quite some time when he moved to London.